Medical Liability Reform Resources

 Common Good is a bipartisan organization dedicated to reforming America’s lawsuit culture.

-Doctors for Medical Liability Reform (DMLR) is a coalition of 230,000 practicing medical specialists who are committed to protecting patients' access to health care by supporting federal legislation that will reform our nation's broken medical liability system.
-Their Web site, Protect Patients Now, provides up-to-date information on the medical liability crisis and reform efforts at the state and national levels.
+Doctors for Medical Liability Reform (DMLR) is a coalition of 230,000 practicing medical specialists who are committed to protecting patients’ access to healthcare by supporting federal legislation that will reform our nation’s broken medical liability system.

-The Health Care Liability Alliance (HCLA) is a national advocacy coalition dedicated to safeguarding patients’ access to care through medical liability reform.
+The Health Coalition on Liability and Access (HCLA) is a national advocacy coalition dedicated to safeguarding patients’ access to care through medical liability reform.

-Medical Liability Reform—NOW!
-(PDF 531K, 45 pages): The American Medical Association’s overview of the current medical liability insurance crisis, including recent federal and state legislative activity and selected examples of patients losing access to care in medical liability crisis states.
+Medical Liability Reform—NOW!: The American Medical Association’s overview of the current medical liability insurance crisis, including recent federal and state legislative activity and selected examples of patients losing access to care in medical liability crisis states.